Easy Sesame Teriyaki Chicken Bowls

 - Preheat oven to 450 degrees F.

-- Lay chicken, and vegetables out on tray, and drizzle with olive oil, and season with salt and pepper
+- Lay chicken, and vegetables out on tray, reserving the more tender veggies like the sugar snap peas, to add later.
+Drizzle with olive oil, and season with salt and pepper

 - Cook for 15 minutes